zeroibc/my-mac-os/README.md

 - I [share all the macros I use with the app](km).

 ### 4. [VS Code](https://github.com/Microsoft/vscode)
 - My favourite editor that I use to write code in.
-Most notably I really like its [Vim](https://github.com/VSCodeVim/Vim) and [Go](https://github.com/Microsoft/vscode-go) plugins.
+Most notably I like its [Vim](https://github.com/VSCodeVim/Vim) and [Go](https://github.com/Microsoft/vscode-go) plugins.
 - My config for it can be found [here](https://github.com/nikitavoloboev/dotfiles/blob/master/vscode/settings.json).
-- I also really love using [Ayu One Dark](https://marketplace.visualstudio.com/items?itemName=faceair.ayu-one-dark) theme with [Fira Code](https://github.com/tonsky/FiraCode) font.
+- I also love using [Ayu One Dark](https://marketplace.visualstudio.com/items?itemName=faceair.ayu-one-dark) theme with [Fira Code](https://github.com/tonsky/FiraCode) font.
 Here is how it looks:

 <img src="https://i.imgur.com/q44Or5z.png" width="500" alt="img">

 ### 5. [iTerm](https://www.iterm2.com/)
 - I [moved completely to using the command line](https://wiki.nikitavoloboev.xyz/macOS/apps/iterm.html) for all my development needs, this is probably the best terminal emulator out there that exists, have it assigned to [w + j](https://wiki.nikitavoloboev.xyz/macOS/apps/karabiner/sticky-keys.html) and can open it on demand at any time that I want.
 - [Here](https://gist.github.com/nikitavoloboev/3fbe13ce427132d0297f411b62f49034) are all the [homebrew](http://brew.sh/index.html) packages I like and use.
-- I also really love using [this workflow](https://github.com/isometry/alfred-tty) to quickly switch between iTerm tabs.
+- I also love using [this workflow](https://github.com/isometry/alfred-tty) to quickly switch between iTerm tabs.
 <img src="http://i.imgur.com/RNLb5wj.png" width="500" alt="img">

 ### 6. [2Do](http://www.2doapp.com/mac)